WWE CODE OF BUSINESS CONDUCT

 Bribes and Improper Influence

-Employees may not give money or any gift to any official or employee of any governmental or quasi-governmental organization if doing so could reasonably be construed as having any connection with the Company’s business.
+WWE Personnel may not give money or any gift to any official or employee of any governmental or quasi-governmental organization if doing so could reasonably be construed as having any connection with the Company’s business.
 In addition, U.S. law and Company policy prohibit the offering or acceptance of “kickbacks,” that is, anything of value offered or accepted for the purpose of obtaining favorable business treatment.
-What is acceptable practice in the commercial business environment, described below, may be entirely unacceptable, and may even violate certain Federal, State or Local, or international, laws and regulations, in dealings with government employees or those who act on a government’s behalf.
-Therefore, although the Company generally does not do business with governmental agencies, in those circumstances where employees are dealing with federal or regional governments and/or quasi-governmental organizations including any lobbying efforts, employees must be aware of and adhere to all relevant laws and regulations.
+What is acceptable practice in the commercial business environment, described below, may be entirely unacceptable, and may even violate certain federal, state, local or international laws and regulations, in dealings with government employees or those who act on a government’s behalf.
+Therefore, although the Company generally does not do business with governmental agencies, in those circumstances where WWE Personnel are dealing with federal or regional governments and/or quasi-governmental organizations including any lobbying efforts, WWE Personnel must be aware of and adhere to all relevant laws and regulations.

-As a general guideline, employees should not try to improperly influence the decisions of, or obtain restricted information from, government officials or those who act on a government’s behalf.
-Specifically, employees should not undertake directly or indirectly any of the following activities:
+As a general guideline, WWE Personnel should not try to improperly influence the decisions of, or obtain restricted information from, government officials or those who act on a government’s behalf.
+Specifically, WWE Personnel should not undertake directly or indirectly any of the following activities:

 - Discuss or offer employment or business opportunities that could personally benefit governmental officials;